SmokeBreak

 How should we visualize information about the user’s smoking habit in a way that encourages them?
 One way is by using sparklines to show the last seven days at a glance.

-For a more fun presentation of data, the motif of an elementary-school style “report card” allows for clear feedback in the form of stars.
-It also offers encouragement; stars are awarded based on the user’s goals: bronze for meeting the goal, silver for being under, and gold for having no cigarettes in a given day.
+For a more fun presentation of data, the motif of an elementary-school style “report card” allowed for clear feedback in the form of stars.
+It also offered encouragement; stars are awarded based on the user’s goals: bronze for meeting the goal, silver for being under, and gold for having no cigarettes in a given day.

-The app also gives awards for streaks and certain combinations of stars; three stars in a row, for example, earns the “Trifecta Award.”
+The app also gave awards for streaks and certain combinations of stars; three stars in a row, for example, earned the “Trifecta Award.”

 Resolution Independence

-All the artwork is Retina Display ready, and there certainly is a lot of it!
+All the artwork was Retina Display ready, and there certainly was a lot of it!
 Indeed, the ‘streak’ awards required six groupings of stars, presented in three colors and at three resolutions — a whopping 54 images!
-Yet by utilizing intelligent workflow in Opacity Express, all these images were generated from a single file; tweaking the color of the stars would require editing just one variable.
+Yet by utilizing intelligent workflow in Opacity Express, all these images were generated from a single file; tweaking the color of the stars required editing just one variable.

 Technologies Used